darshgarg7/Kingdom_AI_Swarm/README.md

 Commit your changes (git commit -m "Add your feature").
 Push to the branch (git push origin feature/your-feature).
 Open a pull request.
-Please ensure your code adheres to our coding standards and includes appropriate documentation.
+Please ensure your code adheres to coding standards and includes appropriate documentation.

+Examples of contributions:

 ```
 Extending the Framework